ethereum-optimism/docs/CONTRIBUTING.md

     ✏️ If your pull request is not ready for review yet, choose the “[Create draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)” in the dropdown.
 The Optimism documentation team will review your pull request only when you will mark it as “[Ready for review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request)”.

-4. _(optional — if not set, the Optimism Documentation team will set or update this for you)_:<br/>Add GitHub labels for:
-   - the type of updates introduced by the pull request:
+5. Add GitHub labels for the type of updates introduced by the pull request:
      - `pr: new content` for new features,
-     - `pr: updated content` for significant (20+ lines) updates to existing features,
+     - `pr: updated content` for significant (20+ lines) updates to existing features, or
-     - or `pr: chore` for smaller improvements (fixes, typos, chore tasks…).
+     - `pr: chore` for smaller improvements (fixes, typos, chore tasks…).
+     >_(If label for type of update is not set, the Optimism Documentation team will set or update this for you)_<br/>

 **⚠️ Important: Add the `flag: merge pending release` if the Optimism Documentation team should wait before merging the pull request.** Approved pull requests are usually merged immediately into the `main` branch, automatically triggering a deployment on docs.optimism.io.
 Please use the `flag: merge pending release` label if the pull request content should only be released publicly in sync with a product release.

 That’s it! 🥳 Once the pull request is [reviewed and approved](#review-and-management-of-pull-requests), the Optimism Documentation team will merge it, and the content will be live on [docs.optimism.io](http://docs.optimism.io) a few minutes later. 🚀

-## Review and management of pull requests
+## Review and Management of Pull Requests

 The pull request review process and timeline are based on the availability of the Optimism Documentation team to handle community contributions.
 The workflow is as follows: